idsc-frazzoli/commonroad-drivability-checker/doc/installation.rst

 followed by installation of optional third party libraries, and finally the installation of CommonRoad Drivability Checker itself.
 All required steps have been provide in the following sections.

-**We have also provided an easy to use installation script for full installation on the last section.
+**We have also provided an easy to use installation script for full installation for Ubuntu based distributions on the last section.
 The other sections can be skipped in case you wish to install using the script.**

 Before installing anything, we recommend you to install Anaconda_ and to create an Anaconda environment.